01618830666

 Q: Can I burn Japanese knotweed?

-A: No, burning Japanese knotweed is illegal and can lead to severe legal consequences.
+A: Burning Japanese knotweed is illegal and can have severe legal consequences.
 The plant is classified as controlled waste, and burning it can release harmful pollutants into the air.

 Q: Can I compost Japanese knotweed?

-A: No, it is not recommended to compost Japanese knotweed.
+A: No, composting Japanese knotweed is not recommended.
 The plant can survive in soil for up to 20 years, and composting may not kill the plant or its seeds.

 Q: What should I do if I find Japanese knotweed on my property?